GInxh/GInxh.github.io/about.md

 I have a Bachelors in Electrical Engineering from RPI.

-I am anSRE for a company providing a peer to peer network at the application layer, for decentralized applications for users hosting their own encrypted data in the cloud.
+I am an SRE for a company providing a peer to peer network at the application layer, for decentralized applications for users hosting their own encrypted data in the cloud.

 I am currently developing scalable fleets of peer nodes in a cloud host with terraform to automate deplotment in cloud host agnostic manner.
 I am also developing testing tools and microservices to support user hosted nodes for a secure and optimized user experience, with a focus